quangdai1406/quangdai1406.github.io/index.md

 our project focuses on the automation of the WEINbot prototype, some of the sponsor's needs will not be addressed by this project.The table of needs shown above was generated through discussion with our sponsor.
-Each need is scored based on its importance to the overall project with one star being the most important and three stars being the least
+Each need is scored based on its importance to the overall project with one star being the most important and three stars being the least importance.
+The table is on [Preliminary Design Report]({{site.url}}/Files/PreliminaryDesignReport_WineryBot_EME185A_W2016.pdf).